 The Trust publishes regular newsletters, one of which doubles as an annual report with a brief summary of the year's natural history, an account of the monthly evening talks at the Natural History Centre, as well as the annual accounts.
 The Trust also publishes checklists of birds, butterflies and dragonflies, mammals and reptiles, and wild flowers, which are available free from the Centre.

-Details of forthcoming talks will be posted here.
+Details of forthcoming walks and talks will be posted here.

 Talks are held in the Centre at Port Charlotte and start at 7.30pm.

 £3 Admission (£1 for members) which includes tea and light refreshments.